Coronavirus: Information for lecturers

 - If necessary, consider employing student tutors to support your teaching.

-- The lecture period is reduced from 15 to 13 weeks in the summer semester 2020 and ends on 17 July 2020.
+- The lecture period is reduced from 15 to 13 weeks in the winter semester 2020/2021 and ends on 12 February 2021.
 Please take this into account when planning your teaching and distributing the workload.

 3. Review your teaching and learning material and develop it further.